 What followed was a lenthy process of research, problem solving, and a little detective work, as detailed below.
 And then, finally, a magical night on April 8, 2017, at the sold-out Palace Theater, with 750 fans who hung on every note.

-My connection in Indian music began with a backpacking trip to India and Nepal when I was right out of college with my girlfriend, who’d lived as a child in Sri Lanka and was studying in south India.
-I came home with a tabla from Benares (now Varanasi); we were living in San Francisco, and I soon learned that some of the world’s best Indian musicians could be found in a little suburban house just north of the city in Marin County, at the Ali Akbar College of Music.
-So I became a student of Swapan Chaudhuri, Ali Akbar Khan’s brilliant accompanist.
+My connection to Indian music began with a backpacking trip to India and Nepal when I was right out of college with my girlfriend, who'd lived as a child in Sri Lanka and was studying in south India.
+I came home with a tabla from Benares (now Varanasi); we were living in San Francisco, and I soon learned that some of the world's best Indian musicians could be found in a little suburban house just north of the city in Marin County, at the Ali Akbar College of Music.
+So I became a student of Swapan Chaudhuri, Ali Akbar Khan's brilliant accompanist.